Derby de Lisboa

-The Derby de Lisboa or Dérbi de Lisboa (English: Lisbon derby) is a football derby match in Portugal.
-It is played between Lisbon clubs Benfica and Sporting CP, two of the most decorated clubs in Portugal.
-The rivalry originated in 1907 when eight Benfica players moved to Sporting before the first derby.
-The match is followed worldwide, especially among the Portuguese diaspora and in the former Portuguese colonies.
+The Derby de Lisboa or Dérbi de Lisboa (English: Lisbon derby) is the biggest football derby match in Portugal.
+It is played between Lisbon-based clubs Benfica and Sporting, two of the most decorated clubs in the country and members of Portugal's "Big Three" clubs.
+The rivalry originated in 1907 when eight Benfica players moved to Sporting before the first derby between them.
+The derby is generally an intense affair within the city of Lisbon and a significant event for the Portuguese diaspora worldwide.

 Honours comparison

-These are the major football honours of Benfica and Sporting.
+These are the major football honours of Benfica and Sporting as of 31 July 2025.